Nick Cave and the Bad Seeds, Motorpoint Arena, Nottingham, 28th September

 The very last song of the night was ‘Push The Sky Away’.
 He abandoned the fans on the stage at this point and, to my delight, came our way.
 He leapt around the arena from empty chairs to steps.
 Could this man really be sixty years old?
 The standing area was quite empty towards the back, especially now that there were a good many folk on the stage.
 ‘C’mon, c’mon,’ he beckoned urgently, gathering a new crowd at his feet.
 I jumped up of course and rushed down to him.
 I looked up and it was the closest we had ever been.
 He stood above me, his arms outstretched singing:

-And some people say it’s just rock and roll
+And some people say it’s just rock and roll____________________

 Oh but it gets you right down to your soul